OpenGene/fastp/README.md

 For both SE and PE data, fastp supports evaluating its duplication rate and removing duplicated reads/pairs. fastp considers one read as duplicated only if its all base pairs are identical as another one.
 This meas if there is a sequencing error or an N base, the read will not be treated as duplicated.

 ## duplication rate evaluation
 By default, fastp evaluates duplication rate, and this module may use 1G memory and take 10% ~ 20% more running time.
-If you dont need the duplication rate information, you can set `--dont_eval_duplication` to disable the duplication evaluation.
+If you don't need the duplication rate information, you can set `--dont_eval_duplication` to disable the duplication evaluation.
 But please be noted that, if deduplication (`--dedup`) option is enabled, then `--dont_eval_duplication` option is ignored.

-For the reason of performance, fastp doesn't apply thread synchronization for duplication calculation.
-So the evaluated duplication rate can vary slightly (~0.1%) when you run fastp with the data multiple times.
-If you want to get stable reproduced result, please use only worker thread (`-w 1`).
+fastp uses a hash algorithm to find the identical sequences.
+Due to the possible hash collision, about 0.01% of the total reads may be wrongly recognized as deduplicated reads.
+Normally this may not impact the downstream analysis.
+The accuracy of calculating duplication can be improved by increasing the hash buffer number or enlarge the buffer size.
+The option `--dup_calc_accuracy` can be used to specify the level (1 ~ 6).
+The higher level means more memory usage and more running time.

 ## deduplication
 Since `v0.22.0`, fastp supports deduplication for FASTQ data.
 Specify `-D` or `--dedup` to enable this option.
-The duplication evaluation module has been improved to get more accurate result.
-Please also note that when deduplication is enabled, the evaluated duplication rate might be slightly different compared to the case that deduplication is not enabled.
-This is due to duplication evaluation module applies more calculation (and uses more memory) when deduplication is enabled.
+When `--dedup` is enabled, the `dup_calc_accracy` level is default to `3`, and it can be changed to any value of 1 ~ 6.

 # all options